idrave/FOND-ASP/README.md

 * `CPU Time`: Clingo solve time considering all threads used.
 When only one thread is used, it should equal `Time`.
 * `Solve Time`: time that took Clingo took to just _solve_ the problem, without considering Clingo's pre-procesing and grounding.
 * `1st Model Time`: time it took Clingo to find the first solution model.

+There are two major aspects that can be changed in the above default use of FOND-ASP:

+1. Specify a specialized planner solver via option `-planner`.
+There are a few of these planners available.
+2. Run the system directly on a Clingo ASP flat encoding of the planning task via option `-clingo`.
+This will save the pre-processing time of converting the PDDL specification into an ASP flat encoding.

 ## Panners/Solvers available